mrjones-plip/Keys-To-The-Tunnel/faq.md

 ### How do I get a list of all the users in my GitHub org?
 Get a [personal GitHub token](https://github.com/settings/tokens), then call the [list org members API](https://docs.github.com/en/rest/reference/orgs#list-organization-members) with this call `curl -H "Authorization: token  TOKEN" https://api.github.com/orgs/ORG/members>members.json`.
 Be sure to replace `TOKEN` and `ORG` with your token and your org.
 The result will be a JSON file `members.json` which you can easily parse - consider using [`jq`](https://stedolan.github.io/jq/)!
+Otherwise, to get a `user.txt` file with just the users you should be able to run `grep login medic.members.json|cut -d\" -f4>user.txt`.

 ### Is there a rate limit to the number of Let's Encrypt certs I can request?